hexbatch/apple-core/v1/docs/core/core-overview.md

 # Scripts
 [scripts](step-3-scripts-urls/script-overview.md) are Javascript can be set to run and generate a value when a token attribute is read

-# Urls
+# Remotes
-[urls](urls.md) are remote callbacks to be run and generate a value when a token attribute is read
+[Remotes](step-3-scripts-urls/remote-overview.md) are remote callbacks to be run and generate a value when a token attribute is read

 # Actions